pujols/zero-shot-learning/README.md

 You can also download a baseline method ConSE from: https://www.dropbox.com/s/oltpprntkjjspgn/ConSE.zip?dl=0

-Please feel free to contact me and let me know if you any question about the codes.
+Please feel free to contact me and let me know if you have any question about the codes.
 email: weilunchao760414@gmail.com

 # Extra details